akshatsinha0/project-structure-generator/README.md

 ## Usage

-1. Open any workspace folder in VS Code.
+1. Open any workspace folder in VS Code
-2. Run **Generate Project Structure** from the Command Palette (`Ctrl+Shift+P`), or right-click a folder in the Explorer and select **Generate Project Structure**.
+2. Run **Generate Project Structure** from the Command Palette (`Ctrl+Shift+P`)
+3. **NEW**: A popup window will appear showing all folders in your project
+4. Select which folders you want to exclude from the generated structure (common folders like `node_modules`, `.git`, etc. are pre-selected)
+5. Click to confirm your selection
-3. A new file, `project-structure.md`, will appear at the workspace root with the full ASCII tree of your project.
+6. A new file, `project-structure.md`, will appear at the workspace root with the filtered ASCII tree of your project

 ### Example Output